frabbit/scuts-slides/slides/slide310.md

 #### Return type polymorphism.

-As an alternative the typeclass must be resolved explicitly like.
+As an alternative the typeclass must be resolved explicitly like this

 ```haxe
 var x = CreateApi.createEmpty(Implicit.implicitly('Create<Array<Int>>'));